brightdata/bright-data-sdk-python/README.md

 client = bdclient(api_token="your_api_token_here")

 # Or using environment variables
-# Set API_TOKEN in your environment or .env file
+# Set BRIGHTDATA_API_TOKEN in your environment or .env file
 client = bdclient()
 ```